 Nashville, Tennessee (one of my favorite US destinations): the capital of Tennessee, “Athens” of the South, the Birthplace of Country Music, or Music City, USA!
 No matter what you call it, Nashville has a plethora of activities.
 My personal favorite being the FOOD to eat!
 On my trips, I participate in a mixture of activities from “touristy” to seeing (and tasting) the local favorites.
-My Nashvillian food guide will be a little different, offering you places to fill your belly not only in the city of Nashville, but also the quaint little towns that are mere minutes away!
+This unique food and drink guide in Nashville Tennessee will not only introduce you to restaurants in the heart of Nashville but where to eat and drink in the Nashville area.

 The first “stop” on my Nashville area food and drink guide is Nolensville, Tennessee!
 Nolensville is a small town about 30 minutes away from Nashville (23 miles/37 km for those that don’t speak in minutes for distance like us midwesterners haha).
 By small, I mean about 7,500 people living in this little town!
 But if you’re needing a break from the big city, this town has lots of delicious restaurants & cute boutique & antique shops to check out.

 Martins BBQ has several locations all over the Nashville area, though I visited the one in Nolensville.
 This BBQ stop has been featured on Diners, Drive Ins, & Dives, which should give you an idea of the feel and atmosphere of this place!
 It’s definitely “fast food style meets real southern barbecue” in my opinion.
 You head to the counter to order & pay right away and pick your seat.
 Shortly after, they call our your number and bring your meal to you.